Through funding priorities and selection factors, we evaluate eligible applicants. We use these to determine who receives scholarship awards.

 Disadvantaged Background You are from a “disadvantaged background” and have characteristics that increase the chance that you will continue to serve in a HPSA once completing your NHSC SP service obligation.

 Applicants who wish to claim a disadvantaged background:

-You must upload the Disadvantaged Background form (PDF - 406 KB) after your school’s financial aid official completes it.
-That official must certify your participation, or your eligibility for participation in a qualifying federal program, as outlined below:
+You must upload the Disadvantaged Background form (PDF - 406 KB) after your school’s financial aid official or you complete it.
+That official or you must certify your participation, or your eligibility for participation in a qualifying federal program, as outlined below:

 Factor #1: You honor legal obligations.